| Title: | Interface to the 'Nominatim' API |

 bbox |

-The bounding box (viewbox) used to limit the search.
-It can be
+A bounding box (viewbox) used to limit the search.
+Supply a

 amenity |